bhas/HYF-exercises/javascript1/week4/exercises/level3.md

 5. Implement the win/lose logic:
     * If the player guesses the correct word within 6 attempts, log: `Congratulations, you guessed the right word in X tries.` (where X is the number of attempts).
     * If the player uses all 6 guesses without success, log: `Sorry, you lose.
 The secret word was "APPLE".`

-## 🎓🧱 Guess the number

-Let's create a small game where you have to guess a secret number between 1-100.

-1. We want to add some interactivity to our application.
-Investigate how our program can ask/prompt a user for an input and explain it to a classmate and a mentor:
-    * How can we get a simple input such as the name from the user?
-    * Is it the same way whether we run our JavaScript using an HTML page or Node.js?

-2. Write a program that prompts the user for their name and responds with: `Hello, <name>!`

-3. Now create a simple number guessing game where:
-     * The program randomly selects a number between 1 and 100.
-     * The user must guess the number.
-     * The program provides feedback:
-          * "Too high!" if the guess is too high.
-          * "Too low!" if the guess is too low.
-          * "Congratulations!
-You guessed it!" if correct.
-     * The game continues until the user guesses correctly.

-4. Limit the number of guesses (e.g., 10 tries before revealing the answer).
-5. Track the number of attempts and display it at the end.